 Picture this: after a long, stressful day at work or school, all you ever wanted to do is to strip off your day’s clothing and fall face down on the softness of your couch or bed.
 Us, humans, have always been like that.
 We seek comfort and refuge in the four corners of our home– to let ourselves rest while being shielded from the world’s criticisms and judgements.

 With that being said, it’s crucial that your home is a haven that can provide all the support and positive emotional energy to help you recuperate and recharge.
-In this article, we will explore how interior design elements affects a person’s mood and how to decorate room for mental health.
+In this article, we will explore the psychological effects of interior design and how to decorate room for mental health.